pydanny/daniel-blog-fasthtml/posts/til/til-2024-11-last-token-in-shell.md

 ---
 date: '2024-11-21T15:12:54.669148'
 description: How to get the last element in a shell command.
+Guest starring Atuin!
 image: /public/logos/til-1.png
 published: true
 tags: